 Generally, qualified medical expenses for Archer MSA purposes are unreimbursed medical expenses that could otherwise be deducted on Schedule A (Form 1040).
 See the Instructions for Schedule A and Pub.
 502, Medical and Dental Expenses (Including the Health Coverage Tax Credit).
-However, even though non-prescription medicines (other than insulin) do not qualify for the medical and dental expenses deduction, they do qualify as expenses for MSA purposes.
+However, even though non-prescription medicines (other than insulin) do not qualify for the medical and dental expenses deduction, they do qualify, for tax years beginning before January 1, 2011, as expenses for MSA purposes.
 Qualified medical expenses are those incurred by the account holder or the account holder's spouse or dependent(s).
 See the instructions for line 7 on page 4.
 However, you cannot treat insurance premiums as qualified medical expenses unless the premiums are for:

 - Long-term care (LTC) insurance,

 - Health care continuation coverage, or

-- · Health care coverage while receiving unemployment compensation under federal or state law.
+- Health care coverage while receiving unemployment compensation under federal or state law.